milahu/nixos-patch-installer/README.md

 * list lower or upper files
 * future: show git history of upper files
 * prettier file browser
+* allow to edit /etc/nixos/configuration.nix (etc) in the frontend
+* allow to run `sudo nixos-rebuild switch` in the frontend and see the output
+* expose a bash shell in the frontend for testing on remote/virtual machines

 ### review helper